iluwatar/java-design-patterns/data-transfer-object/README.md

 In plain words

-> Using DTO relevant information can be fetched with a single backend query.
+> Using DTO, relevant information can be fetched with a single backend query.

 Wikipedia says